-- 6 oz frozen apple juice concentrate
+- 6 ounces frozen apple juice concentrate

 - 2 teaspoons roughly chopped fresh basil

-What to Do:
+What to do:

 - Combine the apple juice concentrate and cranberries in a pot and turn the stove on medium-high heat.

-- When the mixture begins to boil, turn the heat down slightly and add the basil
+- When the mixture begins to boil, turn the heat down slightly and add the basil.

 - Stir frequently as the cranberries begin to pop and the mixture reduces.
 After about 5 minutes, turn the heat to low and simmer until a thick, sauce-like consistency has formed.